 temperature).
 For instance a pressure of 10 bar gauge (11 bar

 absolute) equals an evaporation temperature of 184°C. These temperature /

 pressure relations and other thermal properties appears from a so-called steam table

 AB&CO Steam Table

-amount of heat are use for bringing the water molecules from liquid phase -
+amount of heat are use for bringing the water molecules in higher speed, and

-At this point the steam is "wet" until all the liquid is evaporated - and
+At this particular point the steam is "wet" until all the liquid particles

-the steam is then defined as dry-saturated.
-It is just being 100% evaporated
+the steam is then defined as in dry-saturated condition.
+It is just being 100% evaporated,

 point - the dry saturated condition - the steam